 - Lambs must weigh at least 110 pounds with a maximum of 160 pounds.

 - Lambs are required to be slick shorn and must be shorn within 10 days of the show.
-Animals can be refused or demoted in Market, and Fitting & Showing class as deemed appropriate.
+Animals can be refused or demoted in Market and Showmanship class as deemed appropriate.

-- Lambs must be weighed and tagged on designated tag day.
+- Lambs must be tagged on designated tag day.
 NO EXCEPTIONS.
-Exhibitors may weigh and tag two (2) lambs.
-Lambs will be weighed off the trucks and tagged.
+Exhibitors may tag two (2) lambs.
 There will be no pencil shrink at the time of show weigh-in.

-- Lambs are not to be washed at the show.
-Only spot washing of manure stains will be allowed.
+- Lambs are allowed to be washed at the show.

 - Lamb’s breeder name, address and signature are required on the submitted Health Record.
 It is the responsibility of the exhibitor to provide this information at the time of weigh-in.